 Over the last year, there have been a variety of financial resources and business support programs available for companies in Clare and Isabella county to take advantage of.
 These include:

-- *NEW* Shuttered Venue Operators Grant - Application period opens April 8th, 2021 at 12noon.
-Operators of live venues, live performing arts organizations, museums and movie theatres, as well as live venue promoters, theatrical producers and talent representatives are encouraged to apply for critical economic relief, as these eligible entities were some of the first who had to shutter their doors a year ago in response to the COVID-19 pandemic.
+- Shuttered Venue Operators Grant - Operators of live venues, live performing arts organizations, museums and movie theatres, as well as live venue promoters, theatrical producers and talent representatives are encouraged to apply for critical economic relief, as these eligible entities were some of the first who had to shutter their doors a year ago in response to the COVID-19 pandemic.
 FAQs on this program can be viewed here.
+This program is now closed.

 - Great Lakes Giveback crowdfunding campaign – Eligible small businesses can leverage their campaign to connect with customers and local communities to raise the support they need.
 Lake Trust will contribute $75,000 to help, with a match of up to $1,000 for each participating business.
 Applications Period is now closed; however, businesses interested in crowdfunding can continue to register through Patronicity to establish campaigns.